Irvyne/IIM_A2/README.md

 Now, you have to add this directory to the PATH environment :

-- Right-click on "Computeur" -> then click on "Properties"
+- Right-click on "Computer" -> then click on "Properties"

 - Click on "Advanced system settings" in the left sidebar

 - On the bottom right, click on the "Environment variables" button -> a new window open

-- In the "Systems variables" section, select the "PATH" one -> click on the "Edit" button -> a new window open
+- In the "System variables" section, select the "PATH" one -> click on the "Edit" button -> a new window open

 - In the input "Variable value" go to the end of the line, check that a semicolon appear at the end -> and then add the php path to it (example : "...;C:\wamp\bin\php\php5.x.x\")